Hotel Cybersecurity: A Practical Threat Playbook for Hospitality (2026)

 Metrics that matter for hotel phishing risk (how awareness teams prove real impact)

-Hotel awareness programs win when they can show measurable risk reduction without relying on vanity metrics like completion or click-rate alone.
+Hotel awareness programs succeed when they can show measurable risk reduction without relying on vanity metrics like completion or click-rate alone.
 The most reliable signal is whether frontline staff report suspicious booking/OTA/vendor messages quickly and consistently.
 These four metrics translate directly into better detection, faster containment, and board-safe progress tracking.

 The 4 metrics to track